 The Humanities Action Lab (HAL) is a coalition of universities, issue organizations, and public spaces in 40 cities, and growing, led from Rutgers University-Newark, that collaborate to produce community-curated public humanities projects on urgent social issues.
 Through project-based courses, in which students collaborate with local organizations, students and stakeholders in each city develop local chapters of international traveling exhibits, web projects, public programs, and other platforms for civic engagement.
 Projects travel internationally to museums, public libraries, cultural centers, and other spaces in each of the communities that helped create them.
-Past projects include the Guantánamo Public Memory Project and States of Incarceration, in which students worked with returning citizens and others impacted by incarceration in 20 cities around the US to create a traveling exhibit, web platform, and series of public dialogues on the roots of mass incarceration in each of their communities, and how to address it today.
-HAL’s current project explores climate and environmental justice in 23 localities around the world.
-We always welcome new institutions to join our projects, so please get involved, or reach out if you have any questions.
+Projects include the Guantánamo Public Memory Project; States of Incarceration, in which students worked with returning citizens and others impacted by incarceration; Climates of Inequality, exploring climate and environmental justice; and the Rikers Public Memory Project, which uses storytelling, art-making, and oral histories to document and make visible the impact of Rikers Island.

 Humanities Action Lab is thrilled to announce the next cohort of fellows for Climates of Inequality and the COVID Crisis: Building Leadership at Minority Serving Institutions.
 Welcome, 2022-23!

 Summer 2022 Newark Community Voices internship

 Receive a $3,000 stipend while developing skills in mutual aid organizing, community-based storytelling, and digital media production through this 9-week summer internship hosted by HAL.